kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

 * Syntax extension to JavaScript
    * Almost like a template language (i.e. HTML within JavaScript)
    * You write the HTML the normal way and the JavaScript must always be enclosed in `{...}`
+* Webpack is the librarty that converts the React Components into a single file called `bundle.js`
 * [Babel.js](https://babeljs.io) is the one that converts JSX into JavaScript
 * Recommended to use in React to describe the View/UI should look like
 * A component must always return back a JSX